-I had a request from a client to compare his performance to industry key performance metrics under traditional task/frequency and performance-based specification
+I had a request from a client to compare his performance to industry key performance metrics under traditional task/frequency and performance-based specification relationships.

 Well, it took some time and we found some interesting data.